Greek anarchist group smashes windows at Novartis office in Athens

 In a statement published on the Internet, the Rouvikonas group said the attack was linked to a probe into allegations of bribery by the drugmaker to doctors and public officials.

-The Greek parliament voted on Thursday to probe the role of 10 politicians in the case.
+Greek parliament voted on Thursday to probe the role of ten politicians in the case.
 They have all denied any wrongdoing, saying the case is an attempt by authorities to discredit opposition politicians a little over a year before scheduled elections.
 Prosecutors are already investigating the role of non-politicians.

-Novartis said that it condemns any act of violence and urged Greek authorities to guarantee its employees’ safety.

-“We are particularly worried following the attack,” Novartis Hellas said in a statement.

 The drugmaker has promised to take “fast and decisive action” should the investigation in Greece find that its managers engaged in unethical or illegal conduct.